ViniUme/next-pokedex/README.md

 <br>

 ### About
-This site is based in other repository mine, the <a href="https://github.com/ViniUme/Flask-Pokedex">Flask Pokedex</a>.
-In both I use the API <a href="https://pokeapi.co/">PokeAPI</a> to get information of pokemons.
-In this I use Next.js to make front and back end.
-I intend to make a page of each pokemon, having informatio of attack, status, evolution, and more . . .
+This site is based on another repository of mine, the <a href="https://github.com/ViniUme/Flask-Pokedex">Flask Pokedex</a>.
+In both I use the <a href="https://pokeapi.co/">PokeAPI</a> API to get information about pokemons.
+In this one I use Next.js to do frontend and backend.
+I intend to make a page of each pokemon, having attack informatio, status, evolution, and much more . . .

 <br>